provablyprivate/documents/reports/week13.md

 I worked on the simulation - took part in writing, testing and debugging code.
 Once all semantics of our sequential test program were incorporated, I sorted out software dependencies of the simulation and wrote some build instructions.
 When the simulation was running properly, I began fine-tuning it and added some usage options.

 * #### Adi
+Finished up the last of the code.
+Most of the logic should done finished.
+Sent some emails back and forth to the examiner regarding the report and hardware.

 * #### Fredrik